Kentucky-Fried-Circuits/DataGS/README.md

 ## Summary
 Gather data from TCP/IP (simple ASCII format) or serial port (WorldData format) and process and make available

+## Data served via HTTP

+### favicon.ico
+Little icon for web browser to display.
+Loaded from `www/favicon.ico`

+### history/YYYYMMDD.csv or history/YYYYMMDD.txt
+Logged history file from file system.
+Return as MIME type `test/csv` if the URI ends with `.csv` or as `text/plain` if the URI ends with `.txt`.
+History files are stored in the log local directory which is set with the -w argument

+### channels.json
+Channel description map as loaded from filesystem.
+File system location is set with the -c argument.
+Returned as MIME type `application/json`.

+### now.json
+Interval statistics or sample of the last batch of data processed.
+Data is process at interval specified by the -i argument.

+### history.json or history.dat
+Time series data covering from now to the number of hours specified by the -H argument.

+Returned as `application/json` if URI ends with `.json` or as `text/plain` if the URI ends with `.dat`

+### historyFiles.json or historyFiles.dat
+Listing of the log files available in the log local directory.

+Returned as `application/json` if URI ends with `.json` or as `text/plain` if the URI ends with `.dat`

+### summaryStats.json or summaryStats.dat
+Daily statistics that summarize the values of all of the files in the log local directory.
+Statistics are generated on all of the columns that have `history` set to true in the channel description map.

+Computing the results is done at startup and then continually updated.
+If the results aren't yet available, will return an HTTP response of `NO CONTENT` (HTTP result code 204).

+Returned as `application/json` if URI ends with `.json` or as `text/plain` if the URI ends with `.dat`

 ## Command line arguments

 ### MySQL related arguments